ll-O-ll/TdotDJ/README.md

 A simple discord bot that helps you manage your server by providing useful commands like playing music or deleting text messages.

-You can find the tutorial about building a discord music bot [here](https://gabrieltanner.org/blog/dicord-music-bot).

 ## Table of content

 * [Requirements](#requirements)